lancercat/VSDF/README.md

 Since we only use Arch-Linux-based systems (Arch and Manjaro), backward compatibility issues may occur.
 We will try our best to patch the code should this happen.
 However, we cannot guarantee a sure fix on backward compatibility issues.

+[UPD] For those who need to run with older packages, please refer to Issue #6, and huge thanks for AeroX's efforts and feedbacks~

 Also, if you have any questions or concerns about the paper or the code, feel free to open an issue so we can improve them.